robertoallende/mmdd-website/src/content/docs/about.md

 ---
-title: About
+title: About MMDD - Systematic AI-Assisted Software Development
-description: The story behind MMDD methodology - developed during CodeRipple project to solve AI coding unpredictability through systematic micromanagement and comprehensive documentation.
+description: Discover the story behind Micromanaged Driven Development methodology.
+Learn how MMDD transforms unpredictable AI coding into controlled, maintainable software development through systematic documentation.
 ---

 MMDD was developed while building [CodeRipple](https://github.com/robertoallende/coderipple), a serverless application for the AWS Lambda Hackathon 2025.
 The goal was to generate 100% of the code using GenAI.